vvvv/visualprogramming.net/content/blog/2022/Development News/introducing-LottiePlayer/index.md

 ## Create your own

-Initially created for exporting Adobe AfterFX animations using the [Bodymovin](https://aescripts.com/bodymovin/) plugin, the lottie format can meanwhile also be exported by a few other tools, like e.g. [Framer](https://www.framer.com/plugins/lottie/).
-For a full list of supporting applications, see [Lottie Plugins](https://github.com/LottieFiles/awesome-lottie#plugins).
+Initially created for exporting Adobe After Effects animations using the [Bodymovin](https://aescripts.com/bodymovin/) plugin, the Lottie format can meanwhile also be exported by a few other tools, like e.g. [Framer](https://www.framer.com/plugins/lottie/).
+For a full list of supporting applications, see [Lottie Creation Tools](https://github.com/LottieFiles/awesome-lottie#Creation-Tools).

 ## Marketplace

 For certain usecases it may even be suitable to just get some stock animations.
-If this sounds interesting, have a look at the  [marketplace for Lottie files](https://lottiefiles.com/marketplace) where you can buy and sell ready to use lotties.
+If this sounds interesting, have a look at the  [marketplace for Lottie files](https://lottiefiles.com/marketplace) where you can buy and sell ready to use Lotties.

 ---
 Interested?
 You can test-drive this right away by downloading the latest available [vvvv gamma preview](https://visualprogramming.net/#Download).